bmv3cg/systemd-microservice/Readme.md

 Systemd-microservice
 ====================

 Systemd microservice api to manage a systemd unit which is running in user space.
 Normally systemd services are configured with root user account and requires sudo permissions to restart.
-Systemd microservice uses systemd with user configuration and enables user to manage systemd service with minimal permissions.
+Systemd microservice uses a systemd service with user configuration and enables user to manage systemd service with minimal permissions through an API.
 You can find details of configuring systemd as user [here](https://wiki.archlinux.org/index.php/Systemd/User)

 Configuration
 -------------